marcelm/cutadapt/doc/ideas.rst

 - deprecate ``--rest-file``
 - ``--detect`` prints out best guess which of the given adapters is the correct one
 - alignment algorithm: make a 'banded' version
+- it seems the str.find optimization isn't very helpful.
+In any case, it should be moved into the Aligner class.

 Specifying adapters
 -------------------